elkebir-group/H2Opt/README.md

 trainModel(model, X, groups, envirement, trainTest, './model.pt', Niter=10000, doPrint=True, Nphen=Nphen, learningRate=1e-5, noiseLevel=0.005)
 ```

-This code results in the final model being trained and saved in ./model.pt.
+This code results in the final model being trained and saved as a PyTorch model file in ./model.pt.